Mike Hosking: Living in a fool's pavlova paradise

 OPINION:

-A small ray of hope turned up in the form of the GDP number, at 1.7 it was a lot better than most, including me, had expected.
+A small ray of hope turned up in the form of the GDP number - at 1.7 per cent economic growth over the latest quarter it was a lot better than most (including me) had expected.

 Answer, no.